Yes. You have access to a personal “My Workspace” for testing and experimentation.

 No. There is currently no license server available at AU.

-If you require a license, you must arrange it with Faculty IT or AU IT.
+If you require a license, you must arrange it with Faculty IT or AU IT and then create a ticket to Back Office to enable access to the server on UCloud.